Topology of angle valued maps, bar codes and Jordan blocks: The results

-The proofs of Theorems~\ref{T2} and \ref{T3} we provide use an alternative definition of the configuration $C_r(f)$.
-More precisely, one defines the function $\delta^f_r$ on $\mathbb T$ with values in $\mathbb Z_{\geq 0},$ one checks that it is equal to the configuration $C_r(f)$ and one verifies Theorems~\ref{T2} and \ref{T3} for $\delta^f_r$ instead of $C_r(f).$

-Similarly, the Jordan blocks introduced in \cite{BD11} via graph representations, can be recovered in a different manner, more precisely, as the regular part of a linear relation, as stated in Theorem~\ref{T4} below.
+The Jordan blocks introduced in \cite{BD11} via graph representations, can be also recovered in a different manner, more precisely, as the \emph{regular part} of a linear relation.
+This makes their computations achievable by an algorithm less expensive than the one presented in \cite {BD11}, cf.~\cite {B16}.